-IN ITS HEYDAY, WOWAN WAS The dairy capital of the region.
+IN ITS HEYDAY, WOWAN WAS THE DAIRY CAPITAL OF THE

 With more than 600 farmers on the job, the Dawson Valley Dairy Cooperative was topped up daily with fresh supplies of full cream milk, ready to ship off to towns and cities as far away as England.
 Wowan flourished as a result.
-The population grew and along with it came shops, churches, halls, a school, bowls club and even a golf course.
+The population grew and along with it came shops. churches, halls, a school, bowls club and even a golf course.
 Not bad for a place that started out as a rail camp!